-The skin over the abdomen area can become stretched out after childbirth or weight loss.
-This skin does not retract to its original tightness and can be loose and saggy.
-The abdominal muscles also have stretched out and have not regained their normal position, giving the appearance of a “pot belly” no matter how many sit-ups a person does.
-An abdominoplasty of “tummy tuck” will correct both of these problems.
-The excess skin is removed and the muscles are tightened to firm up the abdomen.
-For more information about having a tummy tuck in Dallas, Texas contact us today.
+The skin over the abdomen area can become stretched after childbirth or weight loss.
+This skin does not retract to its original tightness and can remain loose and saggy.
+The abdominal muscles are also compromised and may not regain their normal strength for repositioning, which gives a “pot belly” appearance, no matter how many sit-ups a person does.
+An abdominoplasty (tummy tuck) will correct both of these problems by removing excess skin and tightening the muscles to firm up the abdomen.

-The patient below had a full tummy tuck 1 year ago:
+The patient below is 1 year post-op after a full tummy tuck:

-There are different types of abdominoplasty surgery.
-Dr. Adams generally performs 2 types: “full” tummy tucks and modified mini-tummy tucks.
-Depending on the amount of skin looseness, fat distribution, and muscle wall bulge some patients may be bet suited for a modified mini-abdominoplasty (shown below).
+There are different options for abdominoplasty surgery.
+Dr. Adams generally performs 2 types: “Full” Tummy Tucks and Modified Mini-Tummy Tucks.
+Depending on the amount of skin laxity, fat distribution, and muscle wall bulge, some patients qualify for the more simple modified mini-abdominoplasty (shown below).

-A modified mini-tummy tuck takes out less skin and has a slightly shorter scar; however the entire muscle wall is tightened and flattened exactly the same as a full abdominoplasty.
+A modified mini-tummy tuck removes less skin and has a slightly shorter scar.
+However, comparable to a full abdominoplasty, the entire muscle wall will be tightened and flattened the same.